- Crisis and Helplines

 6. Determining the effectiveness of all efforts to promote the mental & behavioral health of youth & families.

-- A minimum of 25% of the County Leadership Team are family members, who share equal responsibility with youth members and system partners.
+- A minimum of 25% of the County Leadership Team is family members, who share equal responsibility with youth members and system partners.

 - County Leadership Teams ensure that family members are prepared, trained, supported, and valued.